Learning skills to last a lifetime – Registration begins November 1

 YMCA member discount: If you are a member of the Greater Burlington YMCA or your local YMCA, you will receive a one time per family (not camper) discount of $50.
 Membership must be current, and is subject to verification.

-Additional Fees May Apply:
+Additional Fees Which May Also Apply:

 Transportation Fee: Does your son need transportation to camp from Burlington International Airport or Montreal Airport?
 Camp will provide transportation to/from those locations for a fee.
 Please provide detailed information on our travel form.
 The fee for round trip transportation to and from Burlington Airport is $115.
 The fee for round trip transportation to and from Montreal is $220.